Samuel-CHLam/masterplan-2022/content/academic-outreach.md

 - Include sponsorship details
 - Updating “advice for teaching” page
 - Updating “events” page
-- Where should I put Salvi on the Governance page?
+- Update on "governance" page (resignation of Salvi).
 - WIM: do they want a webpage under MathSoc, or will they handle it by themselves?
 If so, how do they notify us with their updates?
 - UG Colloquium: do they still want a webpage?
 - PLEASE ASK PEOPLE TO FILL IN THE FEEDBACK SURVEY.